sunny-chung/kdatetime-multiplatform/README.md

 # Known Issues
 - Date-time parser can only parse integers with exact length specified in the pattern.
 If this condition does not meet, exceptions might not be thrown, instead wrong result might be returned.
 - In most of the cases, input values are not validated.

+# For Developers

+This section is only for developers who are interested in compiling or modifying this library.

+1. This project does not support IntelliJ IDEA but Android Studio.
+Because IntelliJ IDEA of the latest version does not support Android Gradle plugin 8.0.2, but downgrading it to 7.3.1 would encounter some compilation bugs.